MewsSystems/developers/jobs/Backend/Readme.md

 The pipeline has the following workflows:
 - ExchangeRateUpdater CI
     - Builds the application.
     - Tests the application.
-(Note, there are no tests to run in the MVP)
+        - Generates a report
+    - Runs OWASP dependency check

 ## Author